HACK3R-CRYPTO/property-tycoon-mantle/README.md

 - ETH/USD: 0xa6896dCf3f5Dc3c29A5bD3a788D6b7e901e487D8
 - MNT/USD: 0xCE0F753FDEEE2D0EC5F1ba086bD7d5087C20c307

-Chronicle Oracle integration is implemented in `OracleService` with methods to fetch prices for USDC, USDT, ETH, and MNT.
-However, these price feed methods are not currently being called in the application.
-The integration is ready for use but not actively utilized in this demo.
+Chronicle Oracle integration is implemented and actively used for USD price conversions.
+Frontend displays all TYCOON amounts with USD equivalents using real-time MNT/USD price from Chronicle Oracle.
+Backend fetches price via whitelisted wallet and broadcasts updates via Socket.io every 5 minutes.
+Frontend receives real-time price updates without page refresh.

+**Active Usage:**
+- Frontend displays all TYCOON amounts with USD equivalents using Chronicle Oracle MNT/USD price feed
+- Property values, yield amounts, and portfolio totals show both TYCOON and USD
+- Real-time price updates via Socket.io without page refresh
+- Uses Chronicle Oracle address: `0xCE0F753FDEEE2D0EC5F1ba086bD7d5087C20c307` (MNT/USD on Mantle Sepolia)
+- Exchange rate: 1 MNT = 100 TYCOON, so TYCOON/USD = MNT/USD ÷ 100
+- Backend wallet must be whitelisted on Chronicle Oracle for price fetching

+**Other Price Feeds:**
+Backend has methods for USDC, USDT, and ETH price feeds, but these are not currently used.
+They are available for future features like multi-currency support.

+**RWA Property Values:**
 RWA property values can be fetched from Chronicle when `CHRONICLE_RWA_PROPERTY_ORACLE` is configured, but this environment variable is not set in the demo.
 The system falls back to contract queries (MockRWA) when Chronicle oracle is not configured.

-**Note:** Chronicle Oracle integration is fully implemented and ready for production use.
-For this demo, we are using MockRWA contract instead of real Chronicle Oracle RWA data.
-The price feed methods (`getUSDCPrice`, `getUSDTPrice`, `getETHPrice`, `getMNTPrice`) exist but are not currently being called.
+**Note:** Chronicle Oracle MNT/USD price feed is actively used for USD display with real-time updates.
+For RWA property values, we are using MockRWA contract instead of real Chronicle Oracle RWA data.
 To use real Chronicle Oracle RWA, configure `CHRONICLE_RWA_PROPERTY_ORACLE` environment variable in backend and `NEXT_PUBLIC_ORACLE_RWA_ADDRESS` in frontend.

 ## MockRWA